prbodas/Flix/README.md

 Flix is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 20 hours spent in total
+Time spent: 15 (plus or minus 5) hours spent in total

 ## User Stories